7th March, 2020

 As mentioned previously, it’s vital to get the details right first time.

 If you’re sending money abroad, you can use a low-cost and secure international money transfer app such as PagoFX.
-With bank-level security, the app is a transparent method of sending money internationally, with live-market exchange rates and no hidden fees.
-You can transfer money from the UK to the eurozone, the US, Poland, Switzerland, Sweden, Norway, Denmark, the Czech Republic, Turkey, Romania, Hungary, Bulgaria, Croatia, Israel, Qatar, Saudi Arabia, Bahrain and Kuwait, with more currencies coming soon.
+With bank-level security, the app is a transparent method of sending money internationally, with real-time, mid-market exchange rates and no hidden fees.
+You can transfer money from the UK to more than 40 countries, with more currencies coming soon.
 It’s open to any UK resident, no matter who they bank with.
 Read more about PagoFX or download the app for free today.